 To make sure that you and your stylist are on the same page, make sure that you explain that you want the ends of your hair dusted (read: just the split ends are cut), which will help preserve the length.

-Lay off anything
+Lay off anything with heat.

 Curling irons, blowdryers and straightening tools are essential for a good hair day.
 But, they can also cause massive amounts of damage, too.
 “Don’t put too much stress on the hair and be conscious about using hot tools.
 Try to keep your hair natural as much as possible while you’re letting it grow,” says Saviano.

-Load up on
+Load up on conditioning masks.

 In order to keep your hair in tip-top condition so its less susceptible to breakage, use a deep conditioning mask regularly.
 Our pick: Harklinikken’s Hair Hydrating Mask ($56).